asyaharoyan/inspira/README.md

 ## Lighthouse Testing

 The app has been tested on LightHouse.
-The results will be improved in the future as there is a space to improve the performance of the app.
+The results will be improved in the future as there is a space to improve the performance and the accessibility of the app.

 For mobiles